 The story of Alex and Riley is a story that many people in the United States have experienced.
-Physical activity reduces our risk of insomnia, depression, diabetes, heart disease, some cancers, and even early death.1 The Centers for Disease Control and Prevention (CDC) recommend that adults participate in at least 150 minutes of moderate to vigorous aerobic exercise a week and 2 days a week of muscle strengthening exercises.2 Yet, 4 in 5 adults are not getting even that much physical activity.3
+Physical activity reduces our risk of depression, diabetes, heart disease, some cancers, and even early death!
+The U.S. Department of Health and Human Services recommend that adults participate in at least 150 minutes of moderate-intensity aerobic activity a week and 2 days or more of musclestrengthening activities.
+Yet, 4 in 5 adults are not getting even that much physical activity.

 People want to do what is best for their health and the health of their families, but our environments and the policies that shape our environments continue to make meeting basic daily physical activity recommendations nearly impossible for the majority of workers in the United States.
 This doesn't just affect our health and mental health; it affects our bottom lines.
-Physical inactivity accounts for \$90 billion in medical expenses each year.4
+Physical inactivity accounts for \$117 billion in health care costs each year.

-Given that many adults spend half their waking hours at work, the workplace can play a big role in supporting positive lifestyle changes.81 At the organizational level, workplace wellness policies and programs vary greatly in form and scope, but they commonly focus on disease prevention and health promotion.
+Given that many adults spend half their waking hours at work, the workplace can play a big role in supporting positive lifestyle changes.
+At the organizational level, workplace wellness policies and programs vary greatly in form and scope, but they commonly focus on disease prevention and health promotion.
 They often help employees participate in more physical activity.

 Most workplace wellness efforts have focused on the organizational level.
-However, jurisdiction-wide policies (such as executive orders, resolutions, ordinances, or laws) implemented by state and local governments have also encouraged
+However, jurisdiction-wide policies (such as executive orders, resolutions, ordinances, or laws) implemented by state and local governments have also encouraged organizational wellness policies.

-THIS RESOURCE PROVIDES WELLNESS PROMOTERS WITH INSPIRATION, GUIDANCE, AND AN UNDERSTANDING OF SOME COMMON STATE AND LOCAL POLICIES THAT SUPPORT PHYSICAL ACTIVITY AND WELLNESS IN AND AROUND THE WORKPLACE. organizational wellness policies.
 This resource discusses state and local policies for raising awareness, creating wellness councils, establishing government wellness programs, offering paid leave for physical activity, and creating tax credits for small businesses with workplace wellness programs.

+THIS RESOURCE

+PROVIDES

+WELLNESS

+PROMOTERS WITH

+GUIDANCE AND AN

+UNDERSTANDING

+OF SOME COMMON

+STATE AND LOCAL

+POLICIES THAT

+SUPPORT PHYSICAL

+ACTIVITY AND

+WELLNESS IN

+AND AROUND THE

+WORKPLACE.